Reporting a stray

 If you're worried or concerned about a cat's welfare, it is never wrong to seek help.

-If you're worried about a cat, or think it might be a stray, the first port of call would be that we advise you to paper collar the cat
+If you're worried about a cat, or think it might be a stray, the first port of call would be that we advise you to paper collar the cat.
+If the cat is in need of urgent veterinary care, please take it to a vet practice ASAP.

 • Paper collaring consists of attaching a piece of paper/thick cardboard around the cat's neck, making it secure but not uncomfortable/tight (we tend to use 'glue dots' to secure the collar)